wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 And it's certified LEED Platinum -- the highest rating in the US. <a target="_blank" href="https://www.youtube.com/watch?v=DqOWyL5S1UE&t=6s">Click this picture to see a video of the lobby's amazing wall-to-wall video wall:<br />
 <img alt="salelsforce-tower-lobby-299x156-60483.jpg" src="https://user-images.githubusercontent.com/300046/45239024-0d743b00-b2a1-11e8-94ef-dc5c9a0073b4.png"></a>

-It's part of a whole downtown $6 billion re-development that includes the 5-acre Salesforce Park above the Transbay Transit Center public transportation hub.
+It's on Mission between Freemont and 1st (South of the Montgomery BART station), a part of a whole downtown $6 billion re-development that includes the 5-acre Salesforce Park above the Transbay Transit Center public transportation hub.

 Salesforce corporate address is "The Landmark @ One Market".
 See https://www.salesforce.com/company/locations/